1967: Sword of Israel

 5 June 1967

-The Palestinians and their Egyptian allies were caught completely by surprise.
+The Palestinians and Egyptians were caught completely by surprise.
 Some units – uniformly, those able to fight from fixed positions - put up stout resistance and inflicted unexpectedly high casualties on the Israelis.
 But elsewhere the IDF’s carefully-planned advance went forward exactly as expected.

 5 June 1967